 We loved our Sunday lunch at the Roth Bar & Grill.
 I am a veggie and am regularly underwhelmed by other establishments' vegetarian offering.
 Not here - the lentil and mushroom loaf was AMAZING!
 I tried to work out the flavours so that I can have a go at recreating it myself.
 We thought the portions sizes were huge, and every element of the roast delicious.
 We would defs recommend! :-)

+Chefs do not have an easy life.
+Few, if any, think of what goes on in the kitchen before their food arrives to table.
+Every meal, every plate, every day and every service it should and must be perfect.
 Yes, they slip up sometimes.
 I reckon it would be impossible not to.
 We had issues but the problems were sorted and dealt with in a most professional way by the manager ( the very affable man on the desk).
+I am sure that on another night everything would have been perfect.

 We came for dinner, 2 adults 2 kids.
 Such a beautiful place and warm welcome.
 If you are walking from Bruton there is a dedicated footpath.
 Otherwise plenty of parking.
 We ate under the outdoor marquee as it was a lovely bright evening.
 Food was so delicious with a really sophisticated menu.
 Kids well catered for albeit I'd say for veggie kids you may need to go off piste.
 I ate excellently with the whipped goats curd and beetroot, then polenta.
 Lovely staff and quick service.
 Can't recommend more highly.